nbw23/nbw23.github.io/content/authors/admin/_index.md

 ## Hi, I'm Nathanael Burns-Watson

-I am a graduate student at the University of Texas at Austin studying exoplanets in binary star systems with [Prof. Adam L. Kraus](https://adamkraus.github.io/).
+I am a graduate student in Astronomy at the University of Texas at Austin studying exoplanets in binary star systems with [Prof. Adam L. Kraus](https://adamkraus.github.io/).